Murray State University: Sports and recreation facilities

 The majority of the university's sports and recreation facilities are located on the northernmost edge of the campus, along the KY-121 Bypass.
 The most prominent structure in the sports complex is Roy Stewart Stadium.
-The stadium, home field to the Murray State Racers football program, was completed in 1973 and named for former Murray State football coach Roy Stewart.
+The stadium, the home field to the Murray State Racers football program, was completed in 1973 and named for former Murray State football coach Roy Stewart.
 It seats 16,800.
 The outdated AstroTurf surface was replaced with FieldTurf in 2007.
 Located on the second floor of the seven-story press box and seating structure is the Pat Spurgin Rifle Range, home of the three-time NCAA champion rifle squad.
 The 8,602-seat CFSB Center was completed in 1998 to replace the aging Racer Arena, which had been outgrown by the men's and women's basketball teams.
 Racer Arena remains in use by the women's volleyball team.

 On April 16, 2005, the new Susan E. Bauernfeind Student Recreation and Wellness Center was dedicated.
 The 73000 sqft student recreation center includes a swimming pool, two racquetball courts, a walking/jogging track, an aerobic studio, basketball courts, and free weights and cardio workout machines.
 The center is located just north of the residential colleges, near Roy Stewart Stadium.

 Residence halls

 A building campaign is underway to replace many of the older residence halls.
 A replacement building for Clark College was completed and ready for residents at the beginning of the 2007 fall semester.
 Clark Hall was the newest building, and the first residence hall specifically designed around the residential college concept and model.
 A new four-story, 270-bed, 79,900-square foot Richmond Hall was opened for James H. Richmond Residential College in fall 2009.
 It has a similar concept and design as Clark College.
-In fall 2009, the old Clark Hall building was torn down.
+In the fall of 2009, the old Clark Hall building was torn down.

 Following the completion of the spring 2011 semester, the university began renovation to Elizabeth Hall, which houses the Elizabeth Residential College.
 The $7.2 million renovation project closed the building for the entire 2011–12 academic year as the highrise was upgraded to meet Americans with Disabilities Act (ADA) standards.
-The renovation also included new heating, ventilation, and air-conditioning systems with the goal of achieving Leadership in Energy and Environmental Design (LEED) silver status.
+The renovation also included new heating, ventilation, and air-conditioning systems to achieve Leadership in Energy and Environmental Design (LEED) silver status.
 The renovated Elizabeth Hall reopened on August 18, 2012.
-Hester Hall is the next highrise residence hall scheduled for renovation; however, the timeline for that project has not been announced.
+The university broke ground in March 2025 on a new learning commons/residence hall.